vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/Payout.md

   Return("");
 );

-Token:=select top 1 * from IoTBroker.NeuroFeatures.Token where OwnershipContract=ID;
+Token:=select top 1 * from IoTBroker.NeuroFeatures.Token where CreationContract=ID;
 if !exists(Token) then
 (
   ]]<b>Payment link is not valid</b>[[;